HuguesBriqueler/TDD-simple-color-button/README.md

+# simple-color-button

+The purpose of this very simple project is to set up tests with jest.js and react-testing-library.
+It implement a button that changes color when clicked, and can be disabled by a checkbox.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).